Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	18. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy; Empire<->Commonwealth
 37. Hydroponic Farms
 	1. Challenge cured:  Photosynthetic Plague
-	2. Challenge cure interpretation:  Closed environment farming permits crops to be grown despite the plague and brings in the appropriate research talent to research curing it.
+		1. Challenge cure interpretation:  Closed environment farming permits crops to be grown despite the plague and brings in the appropriate research talent to research curing it.
+	2. Authorial protest:  This should be moved to where Zero Gravity Farms is.
+I'm not sure what should be put here, but I'll keep thinking about it.
 	3. Mechanism proposal:  Wow, literalism.
 	4. Mechanism proposal:  There's no reason to assume this technology is anything but what it says on the tin.
 It's so straightforward!
 	5. Downside analysis:  This is so much less impressive than the other technologies in the game - I'm not saying it wouldn't work like it says! - that it comes off as boring and unmarvelous.